Sussex County Issues

 - End by clarifying the action you want the Commissioners to take to address your concerns.

 Draft your message and practice.
 Write your comments in advance and practice reading them aloud while timing yourself with a stopwatch.
 Edit your remarks to be able to finish them without having to rush.
-You must state your name and hometown before you begin your speech, so include that within the 3 minutes.
+You must state your name and hometown before you begin your speech, so include that within the 3-5 minute limitation.
 Share your statement to get feedback.

 Be serious.
 Conduct yourself in a way that is consistent with the seriousness of the issues at hand.
 Avoid sarcasm, snide remarks, and insults because they detract from our goal of promoting civility.
 Keep your comments courteous and direct.